Hornsdale Wind Farm: Artwork

 Two of the towers feature paintings by people from the indigenous peoples of the region.
 Jessica Turner is a Nukunu woman whose artwork represents the story of the serpent's role in forming aspects of the landscape, particularly waterholes.
 Chris Angrave and Louise Brown are Ngadjuri people who depicted how the Mungiura were found in hilly country, peering over the top of windbreaks before a storm, and blowing hard, which caused a whirly wind.

 Hornsdale Power Reserve

 The Hornsdale Power Reserve is a grid-connected battery complex co-located with the Hornsdale Wind Farm.
-It was built by Tesla, Inc. for a cost to Tesla of about US$50 million.
+It was built by Tesla, Inc. for about US$50 million.

 It is owned and operated by Neoen, with the government having the right to call on the stored power under certain circumstances.
 It provides a total of 129 MWh of storage capable of discharge at 100 MW into the power grid.
 It provides several services to the grid: